fynnbrem/smart-deconstruction-planner/GOALS.md

     - Selecting certain entities with an intuitive group will create a deconstruction planner for the entire group.
     - On a different hotkey (Shift + D)
     - Groups:
         - Transport Belt: belts, underground belts, splitters
         - Rail: rails, signals (Chain and normal), train stops
         - Support: rail supports, rail ramps
 - Apply the same logic to upgrade planners.
     - Make the planner a temporary item
     - Instantly open the config dialog
+- Add visual feedback to when an entity has been added (or removed) for the planner, when using extensible mode.
+- Add filtered copy planners (copy, cut, blueprint)
+    - Using the same logic, using the hotkey creates a planner with the hovered entity, dragging executes the planner.

 # Done